Charles Ellis, 1st Baron Seaford: Emancipation and imported labour

 In 1832, Ellis was in Jamaica during a slave rebellion led by Samuel Sharpe, the Baptist War resulted in Ellis suffering losses on his sugar plantations to the tune of about £41,000.
 Lord Seaford left Jamaica for Britain in the middle of 1834, just before the Apprenticeship period was implemented following the emancipation of the slaves.

 According to the Legacies of British Slave-Ownership at the University College London, Seaford was awarded compensation in the aftermath of the Slavery Abolition Act 1833 with the Slave Compensation Act 1837.

 Seaford was awarded over £18,000 compensation for the emancipation of 146 enslaved people on Shettlewood Pen, 70 in Crawle Pen, 153 in Caymanas, 276 in New Montpelier, and 373 in Old Montpelier.
 A total of 1,018 enslaved people were freed from Seaford's estates.

 Lord Seaford was not convinced that the Apprenticeship would work, and he was a great believer in encouraging white European immigration to Jamaica.
 To this end, he donated land from his Montpelier estate, which was used to create a village for recently arrived German immigrants, called Seaford Town, Jamaica after him.

 Death and legacy

 Lord Seaford died 9 July 1845.
 He had married the Hon.
 Elizabeth Catherine Caroline Hervey, daughter of John Hervey, Lord Hervey, eldest son of Frederick Hervey, 4th Earl of Bristol, in 1798.
 She died in January 1803, aged 22.
 They had 2 sons and a daughter.

 In 1803 their four-year-old son and heir Charles succeeded his great-grandfather Lord Bristol as sixth Baron Howard de Walden.
 Their second son was the army officer Augustus Frederick Ellis.

+There is a memorial in St George's Church, Esher for Charles and his second wife, Louisa, who died 1877.